Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-Special Report Highlights Commodity markets will face growing supply challenges over the next decade as the US and China prepare for war, if only to deter war.
-Chinese President Xi Jinping's push for greater self-reliance at home and supply…
+Highlights Commodity markets will face growing supply challenges over the next decade as the US and China prepare for war, if only to deter war.
+Chinese President Xi Jinping's push for greater self-reliance at home and supply chain security abroad is reinforced by the West’s focus on the same…